 It would take a few more hours for us to reach the ship.
-I told Rei what had happened while she was induced.
+I told Rei what happened while she was induced.
 She couldn’t believe that a month had passed since we arrived and I knew how she felt.
-It’s hard to comprehend because it felt like just the other day we had landed and now we were leaving back to space again.
-The only one that felt the full effects of being here the entire month was Tammy.
+It’s hard to comprehend because it felt like just the other day we had landed and now we were heading back to space again.

 She told me about how I suddenly left the shuttle that day, and that they all went after me and then she thought she saw someone from her past and went to follow them.

 I didn’t want to think about it anymore but I still answered, “I think… I saw the future…” I had been thinking about it since Tammy saved me.
 “Ozias wanted me to see what he was going to do after he won the race… how he was going to destroy the galaxy and our home planets first…” At least that was the conclusion I came to.
 “What did you see?”

 She bit her thumb, “I watched you die… I watched everyone I love, die in front of me.”
 The color faded from her face.
 “It felt so… real… I knew I couldn’t live like that… all alone…”

 “Yeah, I know what you mean.”

 “I don’t want to imagine what horrors she’s going through right now,” she stroked Kiko’s hair, “I can feel the agony she’s in.”

 It was torture not being able to do anything for her.
 We sat there, worrying every second.
 Tammy was going as fast as she could as we raced back to the Jago in our now-crumbling shuttle.